 Shaken sent Uchida san to programming school then put him in charge of their digital font engineering group.
 He created the Shaken proprietary font format for their digital typesetter machines.
 He joked that if Shaken ever wanted to convert their font library to OpenType format, they would have to hire him back.

-The very last time that Shaken made any kind of product announcement these past 20 years was at the July 2011 International eBook Expo Tokyo.
+The very last time that Shaken made any kind of product announcement these past 20 years was at the 15th International eBook Expo Tokyo in July 2011.
 At the time I blogged:

 The once mighty Shaken finally waved the white flag and demonstrated OpenType versions of their fonts running in InDesign and on an iPad today at International eBook Expo Tokyo.
 Shaken’s Toshiro Ito said they don’t have a set release date, but hope to make an announcement soon; Japanese designers, who have been waiting for Shaken packaged software fonts since 1989, can finally look forward to using Shaken fonts on personal computers and mobile devices.

 Blogger Danbo was there too and took some video of the Shaken demonstration.
-I remember most of the audience being near retirement age.
+Most of the audience was near retirement age.
 That was the last word from Shaken.
 The OpenType product never appeared.
 Uchida san told me that Shaken probably didn’t have any designers and engineers left to build out the smaller legacy proprietary digital font collections into Adobe Japan 1-4 character sets for modern designers and devices.

 Any time I talk with ex-Shaken people like Torinoumi san of Jiyukobo, or Toyoizumi san of Screen, or Uchida san of Iwata, there’s a wistful quality to their shared memories, even though they all went on to create new and better things.
 It’s bittersweet legacy only they can know: building something great then watching it rot away, destroyed by greedy deluded people in charge of protecting it.
 And now that it is almost gone, with most designers of that time in retirement, it is largely forgotten.